top of page

 Keep your comforts.

-I w as in Steuben County Court today.
+I was in Steuben County Court today.
 My client faced a 12-count indictment including Assault - a felony accusation carrying up to 25 years imprisonment upon conviction.
 The judge dismissed it.
 Just like another Steuben County judge dismissed a 67-count Enterprise Corruption indictment earlier this week.
 In both cases, my clients' statutory rights were violated, hence the dismissals.
 Both cases personally prosecuted by the Steuben County District Attorney himself.
-W
+We

 tomplan94